carol-siniscalchi/lychnophorinae-reticulation/README.md

 - **tree_comparisons:** contains script and data files used to generate the overlayed trees from Fig 2, plus some of the Supplemental Figures.
 PDFs are provided.
 - **trees:** contains all trees generated, divided by assembly method.

-A static copy of this repository is provided at Zenodo (add link).
+A static copy of this repository is provided at Zenodo (10.5281/zenodo.15426471).